 |Quick Facts: Agricultural and Food Science Technicians|

-Agricultural and food science technicians work in offices, laboratories, and in processing plants.
+Agricultural and food science technicians work in laboratories, processing plants, farms and ranches, greenhouses, and offices.

-Agricultural and food science technicians typically need an associate’s degree in animal science or a related field.
-Technicians who have only a high school diploma typically get more on-the-job training than those with an associate’s degree.
+Agricultural and food science technicians typically need an associate’s degree in biology, chemistry, crop or animal science, or a related field.
+Some positions require candidates to have a bachelor’s degree, and others a high school diploma or equivalent plus related work experience.

-Employment of agricultural and food science technicians is expected to grow by 7 percent from 2010 to 2020, slower than the average for all occupations.
+Overall employment of agricultural and food science technicians is projected to grow 9 percent from 2021 to 2031, faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of agricultural and food science technicians with similar occupations.

 More Information, Including Links to O*NET

 Learn more about agricultural and food science technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.